notum-cz/strapi-next-monorepo-starter/apps/ui/README.md

    - "shared" components (small pieces of UI which are used in multiple bigger components) are not usually included in this map (they don't have any "section" level styling)
    - single types are handled separately (fetched and rendered at specific position in the page), so they are not part of this map too
 4. That's it!
 Now, add new component to some Page (`api::page:page`) in Strapi and it should be automatically rendered on frontend.

-> [!WARNING]
-> Strapi doesn't support nested components :(.
-Data is fetched and it works somehow but typing for nested levels is usually any.
-You should type it manually (using as MyStrapiComponent).

 Following components are already implemented and can be used: